sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

 !!! info
      * MultiQC RAM requirements : 1Gb should be more than enough.
      * MultiQC time requirements : ~ 1min / read file.
-     * Exceptionally, there is no need to load multiqc as a module (it is not part of ComputeCanada and we installed it directly on the cluster, on other clusters it may not be the same).
+     * remember to first load multiqc with `ml MultiQC`
      * Use `multiqc --help` to check the different options